 Decades of Experience Representing Injured Pedestrians and Cyclists in Massachusetts

 After a pedestrian or bike crash, contact McGowan & Associates immediately if you are able.
-We can advise you about your legal rights for seeking compensation from the driver and work with police to conduct an immediate investigation before evidence is lost.
+We can advise you of your legal rights for seeking compensation from the driver and work with police to conduct an immediate investigation before evidence is lost.
+Our attorneys are experienced at examining crash scenes and asking the critical questions.
 The hours and minutes after a pedestrian crash in particular are critical; 1 out of 5 pedestrians are hit by a hit-and-run driver.

 Pursuing Compensation After a Crash

-When a pedestrian or cyclist is injured, our attorneys can assist you with every step of the insurance claim process.
+When a pedestrian or cyclist is injured, our attorneys understand the trauma and stress on victims and their families.
+We are ready to guide you, starting by answering questions about insurance coverage.
 First, pedestrians and cyclists who are injured may seek Personal Injury Protection (PIP) benefits from the driver’s auto insurance company.
 Massachusetts is a no-fault state and drivers carry up to $8,000 in PIP benefits to pay for initial medical bills, lost wages and other causes.

 Pedestrian Accidents on the South Shore

-Pedestrians are injured and killed each year by negligent drivers.
-Across the U.S., 20 percent of all traffic fatalities are pedestrians, according to to the National Safety Council.
+Pedestrians are the most likely to be injured and killed when drivers are negligent.
+Across the U.S., 20 percent of all traffic fatalities are pedestrians, according to the National Safety Council.

 On the South Shore, drivers cause many car accidents by speeding through local neighborhoods, school zones or parking lots.
-Cell phone use and distracted driving are also leading causes of pedestrian accidents, even after Massachusetts has passed a hands-free driving law.
+Cell phone use and distracted driving are also leading causes of pedestrian accidents, even after Massachusetts introduced a hands-free driving law.

 Bicyclist Accidents on the South Shore